elladuffy17/htb-ai-agent/README.md

   - **Dockerized Environment** for consistent deployment.
   - **Parrot OS VM** for accessing HTB environments.
   - **Open WebUI** for a web-based interface.
-The core notebook, `attack_chain.ipynb`, runs locally to demonstrate a pipeline that scans ports, enumerates SSH users, and prepares for brute-force attacks.
+The core notebook, `attack_chain.ipynb` (v1.1.1), implements a legacy chain-based pipeline that scans ports, enumerates SSH users, and detects SSH ports.
+The new `react_agent.ipynb` is in development, introducing a ReAct agent for dynamic attack chaining, including SSH brute-forcing.
 Partial Open WebUI integration is in progress, with full pipeline automation planned.

 ## Features
   - **Port Scanning**: Uses `nmap` to identify open ports (e.g., 79 for finger, 22022 for SSH) on target machines.
   - **User Enumeration**: Employs `finger-user-enum` to extract SSH-logged-in users (e.g., sammy, sunny) from the Sunday machine.
   - **Attack Chaining**: Sequences reconnaissance and enumeration using LangChain's `RunnableSequence`.
+  - **SSH Port Detection**: Dynamically identifies SSH ports (e.g., 22022) using memory-based analysis from port scans.
+  - **ReAct Agent (In Development)**: Plans to implement a Reasoning + Action + Observation loop for adaptive attack chaining, including brute-force attempts.
   - **Logging**: Captures detailed execution logs in `logs/attack_chain.log` for debugging.
   - **AI Safety**: Plans include adversarial input detection and intent validation to prevent misuse.